savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 Historically, considering a move to HTTPS has been held back by some valid concerns for webmasters whose job it was to select where and how their websites were hosted.
 A few of the fundamental apprehensions could be categorized as:

-- No perceived benefit.
-People often assumed if they weren't collecting financial or personal information, it wasn't necessary.
+- **No perceived benefit.** People often assumed if they weren't collecting financial or personal information, it wasn't necessary.
+We've covered why holding this belief in 2018 is a misconception.
+Savas Labs made the move in July 2017 to serve exclusively over HTTPS for our [statically-generated Jekyll website](/blog/tag/jekyll/) even though at the time we had no forms or logins.
-- Performance costs.
-We know reducing latency is crucial for optimizing conversions and HTTPS does require additional communication and computation which could slow sites down.
+- **Performance costs.** We know reducing latency is crucial for optimizing conversions and HTTPS does require additional communication and computation.
+However, with the broad adoption of the HTTP/2 protocol over the last few years, HTTPS now [usually outperforms HTTP](http://www.httpvshttps.com/).
-- Financial costs.
-HTTPS was just too complex and costly to implement for some.

-As for the first, I believe we've covered why holding this belief currently is a misconception.
-With regard to performance, with the adoption of the HTTP/2 protocol, HTTPS [usually outperforms HTTP](http://www.httpvshttps.com/).
-On the financial front, large strides have been made across many hosting platforms who bundle HTTPS into their offerings for free.
-This coupled with the [Let's Encrypt](https://letsencrypt.org/) certificate authority first offering free certificates (which they still do) and next making it easy to automatically renew those certificates has greatly reduced the cost of implementation.
+- **Financial costs.** HTTPS was too complex and costly to implement for some.
+Large strides have been made across many hosting providers who now bundle HTTPS into their hosting offerings by default, often at no additional cost.
+[Let's Encrypt](https://letsencrypt.org/), a relatively new and novel certificate authority, first began offering free certificates (which they still do) and then made it easy to automatically renew those certificates, helping to ease the burden and cost of implementation.

-We'll cover each of these in more detail in the follow-up post guiding how to make the move to HTTPS.
+We'll cover each of these in more detail in the follow-up article that will help guide you on how to make the move to HTTPS.

 {% comment %} TODO: Update link when deploying the next blog post {% endcomment %}

 ## Conclusion

-To revisit Google's statement:
+To revisit Google's announcement:

 > Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “not secure”.